bitovi/hatchify/packages/react-rest/README.md

 #### Fetching a list

 To fetch a list of todos we are using the `useAll` hook from react-rest inside of our `App.tsx`.
 The object returned from `hatchifyReactRest` will contain a key for each schema passed into it.
-Off of that key we can pull the `useAll` hook which will fetch us a list of todos.
+Off of that key we can call the `useAll` hook which will fetch us a list of todos.
 Any time a user mutates a todo (by creating, updating, or deleting), our `useAll` hook will re-fetch the latest data.

 The return from `useAll` is an array where the first index contains an array of todos and the second index contains any metadata about our request, such as whether we’re fetching data or if we received an error.